Glacier National Park is awaiting your arrival!

 A vacation to Montana would not be complete without horseback riding.
 Native owned and operated Wounded Bear Trail Rides offers spectacular tours of Eastern and Many Glacier area.
 All levels of experience welcome.

 Phone : (406) 450 - 5739 or (406) 732 - 9270

 Boat Tours offer something for everyone.
-Experience Glacier's awesome majesty on the scenic boat tour with Glacier Park Boat Company .
-Step onto the historic boat and let them glide across beautiful alpine lakes nestled among majestic peaks.
-The skilled crew provides a commentary on all of the lake cruises.
-They also offer small boat rentals for those who choose to chart their own course.
-Located at Many Glacier, Rising Sun at St. Mary Lake, Lake McDonald and Two Medicine.
+Experience the awesome majesty of the park on a scenic boat tour with Glacier Park Boat Co.
+Step onto one of their historic boats and glide across beautiful alpine lakes nestled among majestic peaks.
+The skilled crew provides commentary on all of the lake cruises.
+They also offer small boat rentals for those who wish to chart their own course.
+Tours available on Swiftcurrent Lake, Lake Josephine, Upper St. Mary Lake, Lake McDonald and Two Medicine Lake.